-This is an oral history project conducted in the academic year 2019-2020.
+This is an oral history project begun in academic year 2019-2020.
 The lead interviewer has been Dr. Evan Taylor, and the main collaborators have been the Transgender Archives (Dr. Aaron Devor, Director) and The ArQuives Canada’s LGBTQ2+ Archive, Toronto.
 Eli Holliday, MI student at the iSchool, University of Toronto, has been the Project RA.
 In March, 2020 we have been joined by co-applicant Dr. Chase Joynt, filmmaker.
 We donated the oral histories to The ArQuives and the the Transgender Archives in 2020.

 Marsha Botzer – February 19th, 2020